AdityaVishalTiwari/IoT_for_FUN/README.md

 # Hospital IoT Project with Fall Detection and Automated Lighting Control

-In this project, we have developed a smart system using MicroPython, focusing on patient safety and energy efficiency within a hospital environment.
-Our system integrates motion detection, fall detection, and automated lighting control to enhance patient care and optimize energy usage.
+This project utilizes MicroPython to create an IoT solution for hospital monitoring.
+It integrates motion detection systems with microcontrollers placed near patient beds, enabling real-time monitoring and automated response mechanisms.
+The system primarily focuses on fall detection and automated lighting control to enhance patient care and optimize energy usage.

 ## Project Overview
 In a hospital setting, patient safety is of paramount importance.
 Accidental falls can lead to serious injuries, and energy consumption must be managed efficiently.
-Our IoT project addresses these concerns by implementing the following key features:
+This IoT project addresses these concerns by implementing the following key features:

 * Fall Detection: Utilizing motion detection sensors strategically placed near beds, our system can detect falls accurately.
 Upon detecting a fall, the system triggers alerts, notifying hospital staff promptly to assist the patient.